Accessing Capillary

 To set up SSO with Okta, follow these steps.

-Step 1 - Set up a connection for Capillary in Org’s IdP
+Setting up a connection for Capillary in your org's IdP

 -